 C. Wells and J. Elias (2005)9

 The only historically effective method of controlling this corporations, such as Nike, Wal-mart and McDonalds, is for special interest groups to run long-term and aggressive campaigns against specific companies.
 They are all vulnerable to public relations attacks.
 When the television shows the nation images of dozens of boxes of Nike trainers emerging from a factory where skinny young girls work for most the day and are paid less than a living wage, the company's image suffers.
-Brand exposés by groups of concerned citizens effects the companies income, unlike government legislation that most multinationals can avoid by moving production from one country to another.
+Brand exposés by groups of concerned citizens effects these companies' income, unlike government legislation that most multinationals can avoid by moving production from one country to another.

 “Is it possible for governments to reassert any control over these forces of economic globalisation?
 The only way for them to do so is through co-operation in international organisations and treaty bodies, through which it might be possible to bring some measure of regulation to international business and finance [...].
 In fact, many of the problems now facing governments can only be addressed at the international level.”